egXcoder/Study-Repository/php/laravel/event.md

 An Event in Laravel is a way for your app to say: “Hey, something just happened!
 Whoever cares, please react.”

+## When not to use it
+- Use Laravel Events whenever you want to decouple side effects from core business logic

+## When not to use it
+- The logic is part of the core process, not a side effect. e.g., validating payment amount, updating stock quantity — these are domain logic, not side effects.
+- If you fire an event only to call a single listener forever → just call that logic directly.
+- You need strict ordering or return values.
+Events don’t return values (they’re “fire-and-forget”).

 ## Create Event

 `php artisan make:event UserRegistered` .. generate event in app/Events/UserRegistered.php